All Episodes

 What do you think the other young black men who could be the next George Floyd?

-Beyonce, LeBron said, Angel man.
+LeBron said, angel man.

-The policy used to be don't air manifestos, don't give the name of some kind of a violent criminal or a mass shooter, because we don't want to inspire people.
+The policy used to be don't air manifestos, don't give the name of some kind of a violent criminal or a mass shooter because we don't want to inspire people.

 We don't want to give them the notoriety that they seek.